docandrew/AOC2021/README.md

 maybe I needed to also keep track of whether the neighboring squares were larger than the one under consideration, but the problem statement didn't mention it, which simplified things greatly.

+## Day 10 Notes:

+Part 1: Bracket matching is kind of a classic interview problem, the use of a stack here is key.

+Part 2: I love, love, love Ada's ability to index arrays using pretty much any type.
+Having an easy mapping from `char on the stack` => `points` made this straightforward.
+Ada's detection of overflow made it obvious that a larger numeric type to hold the score total was essential.
+Big wins for Ada on this part.